Prof. Kathleen Howell will be this year's graduate commencement speaker

 In 2002, Howell was named one of the “50 Most Influential Women in Science” by Discover magazine.
 She is a member of the International Academy of Astronautics, the National Academy of Engineering and the American Academy of Arts and Science.
 Howell has served on multiple NASA advisory councils and is a fellow of both the American Institute of Aeronautics and Astronautics and the American Astronautical Society.
 She is a 2019 winner of the Morrill Award, Purdue’s highest faculty honor, and has received several teaching accolades, including the Charles B. Murphy Award, Purdue’s highest undergraduate teaching honor.

 The ceremony for master’s and doctoral candidates is one of nine that will be held at the Elliott Hall of Music on Purdue’s West Lafayette campus May 12-14.
-More on the spring commencement ceremonies is available online.
+Find out more on the spring commencement ceremonies website.